Krutchy/ScanFiles.py/README.md

 ## Package Requirements
 The script uses the following packages:
 ```
-ahocorasick    # For searching through files in a more performant way
+flashtext      # For searching through files for terms in a more performant way
 argparse       # For creating the argument syntax and --help flag
 csv            # For writing in CSV
 os             # For reading/writing files